 We also support emerging and early career LGBT+ filmmakers in the Southwest Region and beyond, with our South West Queer Filmmakers Network and our South West Queer Shorts Competition.
 We are very proud to partner with IRIS Prize as a selection partner for their Best of British award.
 The winner from Bristol in 2018, ‘Beyond: There’s Always a Black Issue, Dear’ went on to win the competition.

-Submissions for the South West Shorts programme are now closed!
+Submissions for the South West Shorts programme are now open!

 As a partner festival to Iris Prize LGBTQ+ film Festival, Queer vision film festival is invited to nominate one film for consideration in the Iris Prize Best British Short category.
 All films in the Best British shortlist will be broadcast on Film4 and be streamed on Channel 4 for one year.
 For more info, please visit the Iris Prize Website